 It was the combination of our expertise in the field for defining our need and the technical expertise of our partners which enabled us to achieve this result.

-Émilie Morice, Process Engineer at LACROIX Electronics
+Émilie Morice, Process Engineer at the Electronics activity of LACROIX

 Colour, characteristics, varnish, dimensions… numerous criteria are analysed by this automated optical inspection cobot.
 The tool is suitable for products of various specifications, thanks to the configuration options.
 The optical system enables measurements to 1/10th of a millimetre, more precise than the human eye, while the repeatability of the operation enables elimination of any risk of error.